 The fastest learners treat English as a tool, not a subject.

-Instead of sitting down with a grammar book in the evening, use English for things you actually need: ordering food, asking for directions, booking appointments, reading the news, watching a video about something you care about.
-This puts language in context, which is how your brain actually stores it.
+Rather than sitting down with a grammar book in the evening, use English for things you actually need to do: ordering food, asking for directions, booking appointments, reading the news, watching a video about something you care about.
+That puts the language in context, which is how your brain actually holds onto it.

-The key: it has to be something you care about.
-Passive listening while doing something else doesn’t count.
+The catch: it has to be something you care about.
+Passive listening while you do something else doesn’t really count.

 Build a Weekly English Routine

-Progress comes from consistency, not from occasional intense study sessions.
+Progress comes from consistency, not from the occasional intense study session.

-Think about what your average week in Malta looks like and build English into it deliberately:
+Think about what your average week in Malta looks like and build English into it on purpose:

 Monday: Lesson + 30 minutes reviewing vocabulary from the day